samestep/website/src/blog/random-access/index.md

 </details>

-Now all we need to do is use this to make a bunch of files with data of different sizes.
+Next we just need to use this to make a bunch of files with data of different sizes.
 We'll just do all the powers of two up whatever fits comfortably on our SSD.

 <details>
 <summary>Code for bulk data generation into files.</summary>